Natural Ways to Prevent Glaucoma

 - Avoid activities that require a great strain on your eyes

 - Always use sunglasses, even during winter and cloudy days

 - Keep your caffeine intake to a minimum

 - Eat a diet rich in vitamins A and C

 - Sleep well every night

-This way, your vision will be less tired and will have less possibility of having ocular pressure increase.
+This way, your vision will be less tired and with less possibility of having an ocular pressure increase.